MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-getumssystemthreadinformation.md

 ### -param SystemThreadInfo [in, out]

-A pointer to an initialized <a href="/windows/desktop/api/winbase/ns-winbase-ums_system_thread_information">UMS_SYSTEM_THREAD_INFORMATION</a> structure that specifies the kind of thread for the query.
+A pointer to a <a href="/windows/desktop/api/winbase/ns-winbase-ums_system_thread_information">UMS_SYSTEM_THREAD_INFORMATION</a> structure which receives information about the specified thread.
+The caller must initialize the `UmsVersion` member before calling.

 ## -returns

-Returns TRUE if the specified thread matches the kind of thread specified by the <i>SystemThreadInfo</i> parameter.
-Otherwise, the function returns FALSE.
+If the function fails, the return value is zero.
+To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks